High-contrast random systems of PDEs: homogenisation and spectral theory: Introduction

 One of the mathematical challenges of working with high-contrast media is that the family of operators \eqref{operator D epsilon general} is not uniformly elliptic as $\epsilon\to0$, which, in turn, results in a loss of compactness in the limit.
 In pioneering work, Allaire \cite{allaire} showed, in the {\it periodic} setting, that the limiting $\mathcal{D}^\mathrm{hom}$, analogue of the homogenised operator, possesses a \emph{two-scale} nature, that is, it accounts for both macroscopic and microscopic properties, coupled in a particular way.
 Zhikov \cite{zhikov2000,zhikov2004} later defined and analysed the two-scale limit operator, and established spectral convergence.
 By decoupling the macroscopic and microscopic scales in the two-scale spectral problem $\mathcal{D}^\mathrm{hom}u=\lambda u$, one obtains a spectral problem for the macroscopic component $\mathcal{D}^\mathrm{hom}_{\mathrm{mac}}u_1(x)=\beta(\lambda)u_1(x)$ with highly nonlinear dependence on the spectral parameter $\lambda$ expressed via \emph{Zhikov's $\beta$-function}.
 The latter, being defined explicitly in terms of the resonant frequencies of the inclusions, characterises the macroscopic behaviour of the composite by virtue of capturing length-scale interactions.
 In particular, the spectrum of the limit operator is described by and, as inferred by the explicit representation of $\beta(\l)$, has infinitely many gaps.

 The literature in the high-contrast periodic setting is very rich.
 The seminal results by Zhikov have been extended in numerous directions, encompassing both scalar operators and systems of PDEs, rigorously demonstrating new non-trivial properties, such as, for instance, memory effects and spatial nonlocality \cite{CSZ,avila08}.
 Note that even in the absence of high-contrast in the constituents, by carefully choosing the frequency of a Bloch wave type solution in relation to the wavenumber along the fibres one can \emph{artificially} obtain a high-contrast operator on the cross-section of the material \cite{CKS14}.
 Amongst recent advancements, Cherednichenko, Ershova and Kiselev \cite{kirill2} established a correspondence between homogenisation limits of micro-resonant periodic composites and a class of time-dispersive media.
-Their interesting and new techniques, based on norm-resolvent estimates, offer a recipe for the construction of media with prescribed dispersive properties from periodic composites whose individual components are non-dispersive, opening the way to the possibility of interpreting high-contrast media as frequency-converting devices.
+Their interesting and new techniques, based on norm-resolvent estimates (see also \cite{CCarma} for earlier work in this regard in the high-contrast setting), offer a recipe for the design of media with prescribed dispersive properties from periodic composites whose individual components are non-dispersive, opening the way to the possibility of interpreting high-contrast media as frequency-converting devices.
 These scalar results were generalised to the case of systems in \cite{iosip}.
-Very recently, significant advancement in the subject was made by Cooper, Kamotski and Smyshlyaev: in \cite{CKS23} they developed a generic approach to study abstract family of asymptotically degenerating \emph{periodic} variational problems including, while going far beyond, high-contrast highly oscillatory PDEs.
+Very recently, significant advancement in the subject was made by Cooper, Kamotski and Smyshlyaev: in \cite{CKS23} they developed a generic approach to study abstract family of asymptotically degenerating variational problems including, while going far beyond, periodic high-contrast highly oscillatory PDEs.
 Their asymptotic analysis yields uniform operator-type error estimate, and their novel approach provides approximations of the spectra of the associated spectral problems in terms of the spectrum of a certain ``bivariate'' operator.
-The latter arises as an abstract generalisation of the two-scale limiting operators traditionally obtained in the high-contrast literature.
+The latter arises as an abstract generalisation of the two-scale limiting operators traditionally emerging in the high-contrast literature.